-SAFEGUARDING and CHILD PROTECTION
+SAFEGUARDING/CHILD PROTECTION

-The School's Safeguarding and Child Protection Policy and training for all staff form the core of the School's Safeguarding and Child Protection risk management.
+Our Safeguarding/Child Protection Policies and training for all staff form the core of our Safeguarding/Child Protection risk management.
 Safer recruitment policies and procedures ensure that the School is not exposed to the risk of employing staff who are barred from working with children, who are not allowed to work in the UK or who do not display suitability to work with children.
-By ensuring that everyone in the School community receives regular safeguarding training, the School manages this risk to an acceptable level.
+By ensuring that everyone in our community receives regular safeguarding training, we manage this risk to an acceptable level.